Oliver-Turp/Portfolio/README.md

 - [ ] Have a home button absolutely positioned in the corner of all pages without the default Nav.
 - [ ] Include A Bio.
 Use https://anthonyconstant.co.uk and https://robertd.co.uk/ as references.
 - [ ] Sources Light/Dark Images For The Home Page.
 Coding Related?
 Tech Related?
 Abstract Patterns?
 Something Trippy?
+- [ ] Media Queries For All Pages!

 # Pages